 - 107. The need and potential for MSMEs development in cross-border regions are different for each region, depending on the level of development, patterns of contact, and trade dynamics across the border, including administrative and regulatory barriers.
 Tailored actions can be developed to support MSMEs in the borders, including informative and advisory sessions, general and specific trainings, and provision of physical facilities such as business incubators and exhibition spaces. - 108.
 Innovation and technology can strengthen the MSMEs' competitiveness.
-Further support can be given to identify MSMEs' needs and problems in border regions and the necessary conditions to help them develop through ICT.63 iii.
+Further support can be given to identify MSMEs' needs and problems in border regions and the necessary conditions to help them develop through ICT.

+(iii.)
 Address Impact of Climate Change in Border Communities

-- 109. Climate change has the potential to add pressure and constrain relations between CAREC member countries.64 Projected climate change effects will challenge severely stressed water systems and exacerbate existing water supply and quality vulnerabilities in CAREC border regions.
+- 109. Climate change has the potential to add pressure and constrain relations between CAREC member countries.
+Projected climate change effects will challenge already deteriorated water systems and aggravate existing limited water supply and quality vulnerabilities in CAREC border regions.
 Embedded effects of this additional stress may include challenges to energy infrastructure, agriculture, food security, and traditional farming.
 "In the absence of mutual trust and functional resource sharing arrangements, desperation could aggravate historical disputes, inflate prejudice and misplace the blame," putting at risk the already vulnerable and marginalized communities in border regions (footnote 64). - 110.
-The CAREC program can support a regional climate change dialogue and involve central and local governments, private sector, international organizations, and civil society.
-A cost-benefit analysis of cooperative frameworks for early warning and disaster relief can be
+The CAREC Program can support a regional climate change dialogue and involve central and local governments, private sector, international organizations, and civil society.
+A cost-benefit analysis of cooperative frameworks for early warning and disaster relief can be conducted, which can ultimately help build a case to unlock political will (footnote 64).
+Citizens of certain CAREC border regions may be closer to a neighboring state's relief services.
+"However, transboundary early warning and disaster relief has not yet been established" (footnote 64).